ericstrobl/DvCD/README.md

 DESCRIPTION
 -----------

-This is code related to kernel-based Markov blanket discovery particularly suitable for *large, high dimensional datasets*, either by conditional dependence-based or dependence-based approximation methods.
+This is MATLAB code for three algorithms related to kernel-based Markov blanket discovery from *large, high dimensional datasets*.
+The algorithms were designed to compare the utility of dependence and conditional dependence measures in local causal discovery from gene expression data.
+Practically, these algorithms can help scientistis plan their experiments from observational data, since the top ranked variables from each algorithm are most likely to be causally related to the target.

 CODE
 ----